-I certify to the best of my knowledge and belief: The statement of fact in this report are true and correct.
-The reported analysis, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and are my personal, impartial and unbiased professional analyses, opinions, and conclusions.
-I have no present or prospective interest in the properties that are the subject of this report and I have no personal interest with respect to the parties involved.
-I have no bias with respect to any property that is the subject of misreport of the parties involved with this assignment.
-My compensation is not contingent upon the report of a predetermined value or direction in value that favors the cause on the taxing jurisdiction, the amount of the value estimate, the attainment of a stipulated result, or the occurrence of subsequent event.
-My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standard of Professional Appraisal Practice, the Texas Department of Licensing and Regulations, and the International Association of Assessing Officers.
-I have made, or caused to be made, a personal inspection of the properties that are the subject of this report.
-No one provided significant mass appraisal assistance to the person signing the certification: or significant professional assistance was provided to me, Chief Appraiser of Dickens CAD by various representatives of Pritchard &b Abbott, Inc.
+I certify y that, to the best of my knowledge and belief: VB the statement of fact contained in this report are true and correct.
+NB the reported analysis, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and are my personal, impartial and unbiased professional analyses, opinions, and conclusions.
+VB I have no present or prospective interest int properties that are the subject of this report and I ^ have no personal interest with respect to the parties involved.
+VB I have no bias with respect to any property that is the subject of misreport or the parties involved With this assignment.
+VB my compensation is not contingent upon the report of a predetermined value or direction in Value that favors the cause of the taxing jurisdiction, the amount of the value estimate, the 110 Attainment of a stipulated result, or the occurrence of subsequent event.
+NB my analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standard of Professional Appraisal Practice, the Texas Department 110 of Licensing and Regulation, and the International Association of Assessing Officers.
+VB I have made, or caused to be made, a personal inspection of the properties that are the subject 214 of this report.
+VB no one provided significant mass appraisal assistance to the person signing this certification: or significant professional assistance was provided to me, Chief Appraiser of Dickens CAD by various representatives of Pritchard & Abbott, Inc.